 Making your garden fun isn’t simply about filling it with toys and games, it’s about creating a space that can be enjoyed all year round and whatever the weather.
 For example, if you don’t have a beach nearby you could create one with a sandpit, paddling pool and some imagination.

-- A pond or water feature you can dip your hand into on warm day adds to the sensory experience through touch and sound too.
+A pond or water feature you can dip your hand into on a warm day adds to the sensory experience through touch and sound too, while further texture can be added to your garden with mulch or gravel pathways.

 - Create a frame using recycled pieces of wood or use a wooden box with an open front.